Business and Other Risks

 In a variety of business fields, the ENEOS Group collaborates with third parties through joint ventures and other arrangements and also makes strategic investments in other companies.
 These partnerships and investments play an important role in the ENEOS Group’s businesses, and, in the event that key joint ventures experience financial difficulties for any reason, or it is not possible to achieve the desired results from collaborative relationships or investments, this may have an impact on the ENEOS Group’s financial position and business performance.

-(6) Risks relating to capital expenditures, investments, and loans
+(13) Risks relating to capital expenditures, investments, loans, and impairment losses

 The large size of its interest-bearing debt may restrict the business activities of the ENEOS Group.
 In addition, to make repayments of principal and interest relating to this debt, it may be necessary for the ENEOS Group to raise funds through additional borrowings or the sale of assets.
 However, the ENEOS Group’s ability to conduct such fund-raising may depend upon a variety of factors, such as the state of financial markets, the ENEOS Group’s share price, and whether or not there are buyers for the assets.
 Additionally, if interest rates rise-either within Japan or overseas-the resultant increase in interest burden may have an impact on the ENEOS Group’s financial position and business performance.